tuanadurmus/DSA210-Project/README.md

 ## Data Processing

 ### TikTok Data Processing:
 The TikTok hashtag csv file includes some lines with no hashtags and also a column with the URLs.
-For a clean dataset, I should get rid of them with [data processing methods](TikTok_Data_Processing.py).
+For a clean dataset, I should get rid of them with [data processing methods](Tiktok_data_process.ipynb).

+### Spotify Data Processing:
+The Spotify csv file has so many additional information that we are not going to use throughout our project.
+That's why we choose the way to [process the data] before doing analysis.